 If you want to take out funds from traditional IRAs before you reach the age of 59½, you’ll have to pay a 10% penalty on top of your income tax.

 Still, like most investments, it’s good to have a diverse mix of products to help you now and in the future.
 You may want to consider having both a traditional IRA and a Roth IRA, particularly if you want to start lowering your annual federal tax burden.

 You must have a Roth IRA account opened for 5 tax years to be able to take any distributions, including earnings that are tax-free.
-You are only eligible to take tax-free distributions for death or disability, after age 59-1/2, or for a first-time home purchase.
+Furthermore, you are only eligible to take tax-free distributions for death or disability, after age 59-1/2, or for a first-time home purchase.

 Roth IRA Eligibility Requirements

 Unfortunately, there are restrictions on opening a Roth IRA, particularly for high-income earners.
 Depending on how much you make, you may be restricted on how much you can contribute, or you may not be able to make any contributions at all.
 Furthermore, you can only contribute earned income to a Roth IRA.